 Victims of a fatal bank robbery in eastern Oklahoma are suing over the shooter's improper prison release.

 The lawsuit was filed Thursday on behalf of Randy Peterson, who was president of the Bank of Eufaula when fatally shot in the January 2016 robbery.
-Other plaintiffs include an employee who survived.
+Others who filed the suit include employee Betty Howell, who was shot but survived, and members of their families.

 The shooter, Cedric Norris, had twice been released from Texas prisons despite having a 60-year sentence to serve in Oklahoma for robbery convictions in Tulsa and Creek counties.
 Police fatally shot Norris after the bank robbery.